 You May Also Like: 4 Surefire Ways to Stop Your Dog from Barking So Much

 Yelping is loud, sharp, and can be surprising.
 If your dog yelps, it could be for a couple of reasons.

 - “Ouch!”- It can be a sign of sudden pain.
 Your furry friend may have been stung by a bee, stubbed their paw, or gotten their tail stuck somewhere.

 - “That scared me!”- A yelp can also be a sound of surprise.
 If your dog knocks something over or is startled from sleep, their response may be to yelp.

 Growling is a way for dogs to express their displeasure or irritation.
 However, they also can growl in play.
-Here’s how you can tell if your dog is growling as a warning or in fun.
-Remember to also watch their body language.
+To know the difference, watch their body language.

-- Reminder: NEVER punish a dog for growling.
+Reminder: never punish a dog for growling.
 Instead, remove them from the situation that is upsetting them.
-If you punish a dog for growling, they may stop warning you in situations that upset them and could go right to a more serious response, like a bite.
+If you punish a dog for growling, they may stop warning you when they’re distressed, and could go right to a more serious response, like a bite.

 Whining is used by dogs, and puppies especially, to get attention.
 Here are a few translations of what your dog is saying when they whine.

 - “I need something”- Whether a trip outside, attention, or a treat, your dog often is whining to tell you that they’re missing something in their lives that you can fix.